DocumentWDP-6

 7. Semantic Applicability#

-WDP error codes are combinatorial—ANY component CAN potentially use ANY sequence—but domain logic constrains which combinations make sense.
+WDP error codes are combinatorial: any component MAY potentially use any sequence.
+However, domain logic constrains which combinations are semantically meaningful.

 Example: Sequence 001 (MISSING)